rapidsai/deployment/source/guides/rapids-docker-with-cuda.md

 ### Runtime Components (Required for RAPIDS on pip)

-The **runtime** images include all base components plus additional CUDA libraries:
+The **runtime** images include all the base components plus additional CUDA packages such as:

 | Component                     | Package Name     | Purpose                                            |
 | ----------------------------- | ---------------- | -------------------------------------------------- |